d3spawn/netrunner/00-home-lab/README.md

 - Practice safe enumeration, exploitation, and detection techniques
 - Document architectural decisions and technical reasoning clearly

+---

-## Lab Design
+## 🧱 Lab Design Philosophy

 The home lab supports two complementary perspectives:

-- **Offensive lab** — focuses on attacker behavior against intentionally vulnerable systems
+- **Offensive Lab** — attacker behavior against intentionally vulnerable systems
-- **Defensive lab** — focuses on visibility, logging, monitoring, and analysis
+- **Defensive Lab** — visibility, logging, monitoring, and analysis

-Both perspectives are built on shared assumptions around isolation, scope, and authorization.
+Both are built on shared assumptions around **isolation, scope, and authorization**.

-### Core Design Principles
+### Core Principles

-- **Isolation First**
+- 🔒 **Isolation First**
   All lab environments are separated from production networks and personal data.

-- **Intentional Connectivity**
+- 🔗 **Intentional Connectivity**
-  Every network path, service exposure, and trust relationship is deliberate and documented.
+  Every network path and exposure exists for a specific reason.

-- **Reproducibility**
+- 🔁 **Reproducibility**
-  Configurations and assumptions are recorded to allow consistent rebuilding and testing.
+  Configurations are documented so the lab can be rebuilt consistently.

-- **Progressive Complexity**
+- 📈 **Progressive Complexity**
-  The lab evolves from basic setups to more complex scenarios as understanding improves.
+  The lab evolves as understanding improves.

-## Structure
-00-home-lab/
-├── shared/ # Network topology, assumptions, and scope ├── offensive-lab/ # Attacker-focused environment and workflows └── defensive-lab/ # Monitoring, logging, and analysis environment

-## Getting Started
-1. **Begin with** `offensive-lab/` for foundational attack simulation
-2. **Progress to** `defensive-lab/` for detection and response

-## Skills Demonstrated
-- Virtualization & Network Segmentation
-- Security Architecture Design
-- Controlled Testing Methodologies
-- Technical Documentation
-- Ethical Security Practice

 ---

-*"Building this lab taught me that security begins not with tools, but with boundaries."*

 ## Scope & Ethics